texas-robocamp/texas-robocamp.github.io/virtual/robot-programming/botnroll_api.md

 We've gone ahead and included a separate page with all the documentation for using the robot [here](docs.html), but we'll be introducing you to the various functions our robot as they become useful.
 Feel free to come back to this page or the documentation to check up on what these functions do.

-{{ site.data.alerts.tip }}

-There are a handful of functions that you're simply unlikely to ever use on the robot.
-Most are documented in the Software Manual, though some are not, and are documented <a href="/less_used_functions.html">here</a>.
-Some of those functions appear in the above list.

-{{ site.data.alerts.end }}

 ## `LEDs`

 ```cpp